-All persons on the Airport property or operating or handling any aircraft, vehicle, apparatus, or equipment shall be governed by, and in compliance with, the rules and regulations herein prescribed, by orders and instructions of the Commission and the Director relative to the use or occupation of any part of the Airport property, and shall comply with written or oral instructions issued by the Director or Port employees to enforce these regulations.
+All persons, passengers or invitees on the Airport property or anyone operating or handling any aircraft, vehicle, apparatus, or equipment shall be governed by, and in compliance with, the rules and regulations herein prescribed, by orders and instructions of the Commission and the Director relative to the use or occupation of any part of the Airport property, and shall comply with written or oral instructions issued by the Director or Port employees to enforce these regulations.

-Any person or persons who shall refuse to comply with these applicable Rules and Regulations may be regarded as a trespasser.
+Any person or persons who shall refuse to comply with these applicable Rules and Regulations or Conditions of Entry as herein described or who behaves or conducts themselves in an inappropriate, unruly, threating, or dangerous manner or if engaged in illegal or unauthorized activities may be regarded as a trespasser.

-Due to the physical limitations of the Airport, high volumes of passenger traffic, and concern for general safety, security and welfare of the traveling public, use of the airport is limited to arriving and departing passengers, their guests, and other authorized users.
+Due to the physical limitations of the Airport, high volumes of passenger traffic, and concern for general safety, security and welfare of the traveling public, use of the airport is limited to arriving and departing passengers, badged employees with a business need when engaged in activities related to their business their guests, and other authorized users only.
 No one who is unable to provide a satisfactory explanation for his or her presence may loiter in or about any area or facility of the Airport.
 Satisfactory explanations, which must be supported by verifiable information and are subject to determination in the reasonable discretion of the Port and its authorized personnel (including law enforcement), include: